vdesabou/kafka-docker-playground/connect/connect-cdc-oracle19-source/README.md

 ![Docker image disk](Screenshot1.png)

+## Note on `redo.log.row.fetch.size`

-**IMPORTANT**: The connector is configured with `"redo.log.row.fetch.size":1` for demo purpose only.
+The connector is configured with `"redo.log.row.fetch.size":1` for demo purpose only.
 If you're planning to inject more data, it is recommended to increase the value.

 Example with included script `07_generate_customers.sh`, in that case you would need to set `"redo.log.row.fetch.size":1000`: